Invercargill Public Art Gallery

 Closure of the gallery at Anderson House

 During 2013, the Invercargill City Council undertook a programme of investigations into the susceptibility of all their buildings to seismic events.
 It concluded that Anderson House did not meet the current minimum standards and, as a result, Anderson House was closed to the public in January 2014.
 Until a new venue is found, we remain actively involved in the Invercargill arts scene.
-Our curatorial staff are committed to delivering an ongoing and engaging exhibition programme in various locations around the south.
+We are currently exhibiting highlights from our art collection at a pop-up gallery on 5 Don Street.
 Please check our 'upcoming' and 'current' exhibition pages for more information.